kondokuro/PyMazeing/README.md

 - Branching from, an area or cordinate that will serve as the hall’s start point
 - Existing halls, used to reference occupied coordinates so that the new hall does not collide with another

+#### sections

+#### MAZE
+The labyrinth representation
+- Name, optional short and fun description of the maze
+- Halls, list of all the halls of the maze

+##### Categories

+###### Entrance is Exit
+- All portals are in the same area
+- Has one path
+- All other halls are branches

+###### One Path
+- All portals are in the same hall
+- Some portals are in different areas
+- All other halls are branches

+###### Dungeon
+- May have all the kinds of halls
+- Has multiple portals
+- Has multipl paths
+- Some portals are in different areas

+#### HALL
+Representation of a stretch of space in the maze, divided into paths or branches.
+- Areas, list of spaces the hall is composed of
+- Passages, list of connections with other halls

+##### Categories
+- Branch, a hall with no areas holding a portal.
+- Path, a hall with at least an area holding a portal, with in turn can be sub-categorized in:
+	- Complete, a hall that has more than one portal area.
+	- Incomplete, a hall with just one portal area.
+	- Connected, a path that branches from another path
+	- Disconnected, a path that branches from a branch
+	- Composed, parts of different branches that lead to a path (only on mazes with more than one portal)

+#### AREA
+The different spaces a hall is divided into
+- Coordinates, represent the area’s location in the maze space
+- Portall, list of entrances or exits from the maze

+### systems
+The classes in this module represent the utilities needed to define how the pieces of the maze connect to each other.

+#### PASSAGE
+Connection between halls
+- Connecting areas, a pair of areas belonging to different halls

+#### PORTAL
+Defines entrance or exit from a maze, or the access to another maze
+- Kind, is the portal an entrance, an exit or a maze connection
+- Maze, maze name this portal conects to

+#### COORDINATES
+Defines the location of an area in the maze coordinate system, loosely based on the cartesian system
+- X, horizontal axis, west will be negative values while east will be positive
+- Y, vertical axis, where north is the positive value and south is the negative
+- Z, height axis, where up is represented as positive values while down by negative

 ### Maze rules
 1.- A Maze is composed of one to many Halls